-If you understand what is driving purchase decisions, and what problems keep your customers’ C-suites up at night, prioritizing that backlog probably won’t be like picking which baby you love the most; you’ll have to make some cuts, and there may be some choices that are roughly equivalent, and some downrange trade-offs to consider, but it can be done.
+If you understand what is driving purchase decisions, and what problems keep your customers’ C-suites up at night, prioritizing that backlog won’t be as much like picking which baby you love the most; you’ll have to make some cuts, and there may be some choices that are roughly equivalent, as well as some downrange trade-offs to consider, but it can be done.
 Without market knowledge, you may as well throw darts at a dartboard.
-(Just remember to keep the bourbon for after that meeting, please..)
+(Just remember to keep the bourbon for after that meeting, please.)

 Industry knowledge is what allows you, as a Product Manager, to write a Market Requirements Document (MRD), which sets the vision for your product, lays out the core tenets of the product strategy, and essentially answers the question: “What is the market in which we operate going to require of us in order for us to grow our business?”

 Perhaps because it is the most strategic of the three types of knowledge discussed in this chapter, it can also be the most difficult and time-consuming to obtain for those who are new to the given market.
 (If you are moving into a product management role from within the same industry, you may find this easier than someone who has been a Product Manager previously, but in a very different space.)
-In the chapter on industry knowledge, we’ll talk about how you should get started on it, and several things that we wish we’d have known at the beginning.
+In the chapter on Industry Knowledge, we’ll talk about how you should get started on it, as well as several things that we wish we’d have known at the beginning.